 Upload limits: Each notebook has source limits.
 For extensive research with hundreds of papers, you'll hit walls.
 If this is a dealbreaker, see NotebookLM alternatives that handle larger libraries.

-No personal notes: NotebookLM works with documents you upload, not notes you write.
+No personal notes: NotebookLM works with sources you upload, not notes you write.
 It's a research tool, not a note-taking tool.

 No connections visualization: You can't see how concepts relate across your sources.
 The AI knows about connections but doesn't show them.